 One of our biggest priorities is to review the exploding impact of cellphone use and social media on happiness.
 This seems to be a two-edged sword, and both sides are very sharp.
 Once again, many studies exist, but which of these studies are more dependable?
 Studies funded by social media giants tend to contradict some studies produced independently.

 In conclusion, for nearly twelve years our nonprofit has provided free, science-based information on life skills that promote happiness, empowering nearly five million visitors with new strategies to fight depression and experience greater psychological well-being.
 To achieve this, more than 100 volunteer experts specializing in many fields, as well as 3 P/T staff, have dedicated tens of thousands of hours to the Pursuit of Happiness project.

 Please join us in the fight against depression and the scientific pursuit of happiness.
 You can do this in many ways.
-These could include linking to our website through social media, taking one of our courses and learning how to teach about the “habits of happy people, donating, or if you are a professional in psychology, psychiatry, counseling, secondary education, or website content management, volunteering.
+These could include linking to our website through social media, taking one of our courses and learning how to teach about critical life skills and depression prevention, donating, or if you are a professional in psychology, psychiatry, counseling, secondary education, or website content management, volunteering.